Knowledge is a Region in Weight Space for Fine-tuned Language Models: Explaining previous results

 \section{Explaining previous results}

 A great deal of prior work considered the connectivity between models, i.e.\ whether the path in weight space between two networks has a low loss throughout.
-Early work demonstrated that that models trained on the same dataset have such a path but that the path is not necessarily linear \citep{garipov2018loss, pmlr-v119-frankle20a}.
+Early work demonstrated that models trained on the same dataset have such a path but that the path is not necessarily linear \citep{garipov2018loss, pmlr-v119-frankle20a}.
 This non-linearity was often explained by the fact that networks can represent the same function after their weights are permuted \citep{ainsworth2022git,jordan2022repair, 6796044,HECHTNIELSEN1990129}.
 Taking into account these symmetries and/or using the same initialization was then shown to produce a linear path of low loss \citep{mcmahan2017communication,entezari2021role}. \citet{benton2021loss} even considered simplexes of low loss, rather than linear paths.
 In addition, \citet{mirzadeh2020linear} showed that multitask learning converges to a point with low loss for both tasks, and in parallel work \citet{qin2022exploring} showed that the minima are connected for two datasets of the same task.
-We generalize those notions in the context of fine-tuned models.
+We generalize those notions in the context of finetuned models.
 Specifically, we confirm that indeed there is a linear path between two models, but further that there is a whole region with low loss through which the linear path moves.
+Intriguingly, we have observed that these low-loss regions are unique for each specific dataset or task, whereas \citet{juneja2022linear} has reported the existence of multiple basins per each.
 We also generalize this finding to models that were not trained on the same data and are tested on different data. \citet{qin2022exploring} is the only work we know to compare models trained on different tasks.
 However, they report random chance performance in this case.
 To enable meaningful model comparison, we proposed the generalized loss (\S\ref{sec:methodology}). \looseness=-1